GradleUp/magik/README.md

             version = "0.1"

             from(components["java"])
+        }.github {
-        }.alsoSnapshot() // this clones the publication for snapshots
+            // this adds another (snapshot) publication, copying from the previous one:
+            // - gav coordinates
+            // - component type (java, javaPlatform or war)
+            // - name, by default appended with the `Snapshot` postfix,
             // eg: publishMavenPublicationToGithubRepository ->
-        //     publishMavenSnapshotPublicationToGithubRepository
+            // ->  publishMavenSnapshotPublicationToGithubRepository
+            addSnapshotPublication()
+        }
     }
     // don't use `repositories.github(..)`, it won't work
     // the dsl construct is necessary to distinguish it from a consume-only repo